 out-of-uniform day or will serve a detention.

-APPROVED OUTERWEAR

-OUTERWEAR- BOYS AND GIRLS
+Approved Outerwear

 On cold or cool mornings, students often wear attire that shields them from the elements.
 Below is a list of outerwear for students that is considered either acceptable, limited acceptance, or unacceptable.

 ACCEPTABLE: worn at anytime- classroom, playground, before and after school.